 - It is also common for students to arrange for a professional internship as part of their summer activity.

 Students should consult with their faculty advisors to discuss the particular options available.

-First-year requirements for BFA students include a foundation program consisting of VIS 1050/ComX, a freshman seminar based on community experience; studio courses in drawing, extended media, visual language, and 2- through 4-D processes; and one year of art history, from medieval times through the 20th century.
+First-year requirements for BFA students include a foundation program consisting of VIS 1050/ComX, a freshman seminar based on community experience; studio courses in drawing, extended media, visual language, 3-D processes, and time- and lens-based artistic processes; and one year of art history.
 As part of their first-year art history requirement, all students take ARH 1020/History of Art Survey II, which also satisfies the humanities requirement in the core curriculum.
-Students are also required to complete LWR 1110/College Writing in the fall semester.
+Students are also required to complete WRI 1110/College Writing.

 Sophomore and Junior Years

 More concentrated study in the major begins in the first semester of the sophomore year.
 Students should refer to both the general degree requirements for the BFA and their major requirements, and consult with their advisors for assistance in following their courses of study during the sophomore and junior years.
 In the second semester of their junior year and in consultation with their faculty advisor, students must submit an application for graduation to the registrar.